fleek-network/fleek-network-docs/docs/index.md

 ## Roadmap

 We aim to bring computation to where demand is.
-You can find Fleek Network's Public [roadmap](docs/roadmap) here.
+You can find Fleek Network's public [roadmap](docs/roadmap) here.

 ## Need help?

-Join the Fleek Network [Discord](https://discord.gg/fleekxyz) if you want to ask a question or require help.
+Be part of a community!
+Join the Fleek Network [Discord](https://discord.gg/fleekxyz) if you want to ask a question, require help or to exchange ideas.

 ## Found an issue?